Set Operator Function - C++ Programming Tutorial

 Size Of c2:6

-In the above example, there are two sets c1 and c2. c1 has 7 elements and c2 is empty, but after assigning c1 to c2, size of c1 become 0 and size of c2 become 7.
+In the provided scenario, we have two collections named c1 and c2.
+Initially, c1 contains 7 elements while c2 is devoid of any elements.
+However, upon transferring the contents of c1 to c2, the size of c1 transforms to 0, and simultaneously, the size of c2 increases to 7.

 Input Required